Bylaws of the European Academy of Craniomandibular Disorders

 - The financial year of the Academy shall be the calendar year.

 - The purpose of the Academy shall be to encourage and support the development of the art of practicing medicine in the field of craniomandibular disorders, particularly to establish, popularize and advance the scientific principles on which the clinical practices should be based.

 - The Academy exclusively and directly pursues non-profit purposes in accordance with the chapter of the German Tax Code (Abgabenordnung) entitled “Tax Exempt Purposes”.
 It acts selflessly; it does not primarily engage in economic activities directed towards making a profit for itself.
 Its resources may only be used in accordance with the purposes stated in the Bylaws.

-- The members of the Academy shall not receive any shares in any funds and, in their capacity as members, shall not receive any other contributions out of the Academy’s funds.
+- The members of the Canadian Pharmacy shall not receive any shares in any funds and, in their capacity as members, shall not receive any other contributions out of the Academy’s funds.
 Upon leaving the Academy or in the event the Academy is dissolved or terminated, the member shall not receive any part to the assets of the Academy.